nedap/archie/README.md

 We are splitting Archie into separate modules.
 This causes a few API incompatibilities, which is not limited to the following list:

+- Cardinality was moved to the om.nedap.archie.base package
 - APathQuery is now changed into AOMPathQuery and RMPathQuery.
 If you used itemAtPath and itemsAtPath this will not affect your code.
 - The default AOM methods no longer use ArchieRMInfoLookup by default.
 You need to supply it by hand.
 List of a few cases where this happens:
     - CAttributeTuple.isValidValue()